How to get started as a casino affiliate

 • Email marketing: Use opt-in lists, maintain consent records, and segment for relevance.
 Avoid aggressive promotional language and ensure unsubscribe processes work.

-• Display, native and programmatic: Prioritise quality inventory and brand safety placements; exclude risky geos and low-quality publishers.
+• Display, native and programmatic: Prioritize quality inventory and brand safety placements; exclude risky geos and low-quality publishers.

 • Partnerships and cross-promotion: Co-marketing with relevant entertainment or lifestyle partners can extend reach if contracts clarify compliance responsibilities.